Code-Institute-Submissions/southernspices-project1/README.md

 This section has a background image and a button on top to make easy reservations for catering and the list of available catering services.

 **Reservation-**
-This section has an easy to follow booking system with two pictures on both sides.The bottom of the form has a reservation button**Location-
+This section has an easy to follow booking system with two pictures on both sides.The bottom of the form has a reservation button.

 **Testimonials-**